Bold Ukrainian Soldiers Defect To Russia, Joining The Frontline Battle Against Ukraine!

 My name is Patrick Lancaster and I think you deserve more then what the Western main stream media is willing to show you.
 I think you need to see information for both sides of the contact line.

-Why does the Western mainstream media think the world does not deserve to see reports from both sides of the lines?
+Why does the Western mainstream media think the world does not deserve to see reports from both sides of the Ukraine War frontline?
+Why do they only show you(almost all the time) things that are positive for Ukraine?
+Why when any English Speaking journalists try and show things in Russian-controlled territory they are attacked and attempted to be smeared by the Western MSM?
 Think about it!!

 I believe You deserve MORE and I will make sure you continue to get it here on this channel!!